kabilan1290/WebCTF/pragyan/solution.md

 <img src="https://raw.githubusercontent.com/kabilan1290/WebCTF/master/pragyan/Screenshot_2022-03-06_19-33-51.png">

 <p>- This is the only misc challenge in pragyan CTF !
 I managed to solve this with the help of my teammates from TamilCTF! cheers to everyone.</p>

+<p>- The challenge gave us an link and the description says something about a traitor submitted home work and we have to find him maybe?lets try!</p>

+<p>- Visting the link we are presented with the webpage ! hmm nothing interesting.